jiriklic/population-tool/README.md

 #### Run the app

-Finally, open a terminal and run
+Open a terminal and run

 ```shell
 streamlit run app/Home.py